joaooliveira-11/feup-fsi/CTFs/week4.md

 }
 ```

-Next we will create a new file named ll.txt and change the permissions:
+Next we will create a new file named ll.txt and change the permissions making it possible for all users to read, write and execute.
+In this case we need this so that the program that calls 'access' function can actually write to the 'll.txt' file, since that function is executed by another user:
 ```	bash
     $ touch  ll.txt
     $ chmod 777 ll.txt